Knitschi/CPFCMake/documentation/CustomTargets.rst

 This target bundles the \ref clang-tidy_package targets.

-distributionPackages
+packageArchives
 """"""""""""""""""""

-This target bundles the \ref distributionPackages_package targets.
+This target bundles the \ref packageArchives_package targets.

 .. _install: